Every great cocktail has a great story behind it.

 A few weeks after our trip, my brother-in-law had a summer party at their home.
-We were determined to find all of the fixing for this cocktail so that we could share it with everyone.
+We were determined to find all of the fixings for this cocktail so that we could share it with everyone.
 Unfortunately, we underestimated the difficulty of finding the key ingredient – RinQuinQuin.
-This peach flavored liquor required a trip to South San Francisco to a specialty spirits shop, Bitter and Bottles.
+This peach-flavored liquor required a trip to South San Francisco to a specialty spirits shop, Bitter and Bottles.
 Additionally, we had to make a trip to the local garden store to find a lemon verbena plant.
 Authenticity is everything, right?

 We still have this lemon verbena plant growing in our own garden.
 This, and the bottle of RinQuinQuin in the liquor cabinet, should save us quite a bit of time the next round!

 I told you that every great cocktail has a great story.
 I hope you loved this story as much I loved telling it.